Codabar

 Introduction

-Codabar is also known as Ames Code, USD-4, NW-7 or 2 of 7 Code.
+Codabar is also known as Ames Code, USD-4, NW-7, or 2 of 7 Code.

-Structure of an Codabar Symbol
+Structure of a Codabar Symbol

-A Code 11 Barcode has the following structure:1.
-One of four possible start characters (A, B, C, or D), encoded from the table below.
+1. One of four possible start characters (A, B, C, or D), encoded from the table below.

-2. A narrow, inter-character space.
+2. A narrow inter-character space.

 3. The data of the message, encoded from the table below, with a narrow inter-character space between each character.